esac886/dwm/README.md

 ### Source code

-Included X11/XF86keysym.h in dwm.c for media keys (for example vol+/-) to be working.
+- Included X11/XF86keysym.h in dwm.c for media keys (for example vol+/-) to be working.

-Changed monocle mode rendering for adding gaps (fullgaps patch adds gaps only in tile mode).
+- Changed monocle mode rendering for adding gaps (fullgaps patch adds gaps only in tile mode).
+- Changed the position where the cursor moves when window is focused.
+Now it moves closer to bottom-right corner.